DrugLib.com — Drug Information Portal

 Sterile Water for Injection, USP

-IFEX® (ifosfamide for injection) is available in combination packages with the uroprotective agent Mesnex® (mesna) injection or as single-dose vials as follows:
+IFEX (ifosfamide for injection, USP) is available in single-dose vials as follows:

-Procedures for proper handling and disposal of anticancer drugs should be considered.
-Skin reactions associated with accidental exposure to IFEX may occur.
-The use of gloves is recommended.
+Exercise caution when handling IFEX.
+The handling and preparation of ifosfamide should always be in accordance with current guidelines on safe handling of cytotoxic agents.
+Several guidelines on this subject have been published.1-4 Skin reactions associated with accidental exposure to IFEX may occur.
+To minimize the risk of dermal exposure, always wear impervious gloves when handling vials and solutions containing IFEX.
 If IFEX solution contacts the skin or mucosa, immediately wash the skin thoroughly with soap and water or rinse the mucosa with copious amounts of water.
-Several guidelines on this subject have been published.1-7 There is no general agreement that all of the procedures recommended in the guidelines are necessary or appropriate.

 -- advertisement -- The American Red Cross